freenas/freenas-docs/userguide/storage.rst

 used.
 By default, the services listed will restart when the pool is unlocked.
 This allows them to see the new pool and share or access data on it.
-Individual services can be prevented from restarting by deselected them.
+Individual services can be prevented from restarting by deselecting them.
 However, a service that is not restarted might not be able to access the unlocked pool.

 **Create Passphrase:** set and confirm a passphrase associated with the